-MUSC-3310 Church Renewal and Music in the Twentieth Century: (3.0 credit hours) A study of the renewal movements in the twentieth century, studying both their theology and music, including the impact of Vatican II, the charismatic movement, Taizé, Vineyard movement, etc. Attention will also be given to developments in contemporary hymnody.
-Prerequisites: MUSC-1030 or equivalent and 30 credit hours of universitylevel study.
+MUSC-3310 Church Renewal and Music in the Twentieth

+Century: (3.0 credit hours) A study of the renewal movements in the twentieth century, studying both their theology and music, including the impact of Vatican II, the charismatic movement, Taizé, Vineyard movement, etc. Attention will also be given to developments in contemporary hymnody.
+Prerequisites: rudiments of music and 30 credit hours of university-level study.
+MUSC-3398 Church Music Event/Project: (2.0 credit hours) A public worship event organized by the student and delivered by both the student and other participants.
+Prerequisite: 30 credit hours of university-level study